Central Puget Sound GRP

 - Bottles, or other glass

 - Milled wood, brick, concrete, metal, or other building material

 - Piers, wharves, docks, bridges, dams, or shipwrecks

 Economic Resources at Risk – Summary

 Socio-economic sensitive resources are facilities or locations that rely on a body of water to be economically viable.
 Because of their location, they could be severely impacted if an oil spill were to occur.
 Economically sensitive resources are separated into three categories: critical infrastructure, water dependent commercial areas, and water dependent recreation areas.
-Appendix 6A provides a list of economic resources for this GRP area.
+Download a list of economic resources for this GRP area (PDF).

 Sites Recommended for alternative shoreline protection